 To make the most of your legs you need to stand on the stretcher when pushing off each new stroke.
 The better you hang from the handle, and the faster you push with your legs, the more force you use to propel the boat forwards via the blades of your oars.
-With our Rowing Performance App and sensor you can measure the speed of the seat during drive and recovery.
+With the Quiske Rowing Performance App and sensor you can measure the speed of the seat during drive and recovery.

-The below shows an example of what we can measure with our seat sensor.
+The below shows an example of what we can measure with the seat sensor.
 The graph shows the seat speed during one stroke of two rowers in the same double, the red is a that of Pentti, the guy I am rowing with and the green shows my rather flatter curve (I'm a LW woman).
 We were rowing in the same Finnish style double boat earlier this week in the cold sea outside of Helsinki, our 1st outdoor rowing in Finland this year!

 The seat speed is shown in meters per second on the y-axis and the x-axis shows the time of one stroke.
 Here the stroke rate was 25 meaning that the time of each stroke was a bit less than 2.5 seconds.